Paradox2002de/Paradox2002de/README.md

-Hello there!
-My name's
+Hello there,my name's Ezra and I'm 21 years old.
-Elijah or Eli for short.
+I'm originally from Germany but I am fluid in English.

-I'm born in October 2002.
+I am a Santanist!
 I love nature and
-everything that's connected to it
+everything that's connected to it.
+I'm an individual who enjoys making story's in my head and writing them down.

-I enjoy crafting,reading,
+My Hobbys are hiking,crafting,reading and listening to music.

-Music and creating story's in my head.
+I'm a calm person and don't really give a damn about other people's opinions.
+Yet I have a very certain opinion on some more sensitive topics,so be warned and don't be snowflake please: -Neopronouns aren't valid in my opinion among other things.